alozano-77/AWS-SAA-C02-Course/README.md

 sees the private IP address.
 This is IMPORTANT.
 For IPv4 it is not configured in the OS with the public address.

-When the linux instance wants to communicate with the linux update service, it makes a packet of data.
+When a linux instance wants to communicate with a linux update server, it makes a packet of data.
 The packet has a source address of the EC2 instance and a destination address of the linux update server.
 At this point the packet is not configured with